-46. APPLICATIONS FOR MEMBERSHIPS AND WAITING LIST:
+34. APPLICATIONS FOR MEMBERSHIPS AND WAITING LIST:

 The Association will issue memberships subject to the following:

-- All applications for membership and service connections shall be presented in person at the Association office utilizing Association’s forms and shall be accompanied by payment of all fees, complete and true information on the parcel and the improvements to be served (for non-single family applications, the information must include a description of the number of ERUs requested, the estimated size of the meter and estimated average daily use projections).
+3. All applications for membership and service connections shall be submitted to the Association office utilizing Association’s forms and shall be accompanied by payment of all fees, complete and true information on the parcel and the improvements to be served (for non-single family applications, the information must include a description of the number of ERUs requested, the estimated size of the meter and estimated average daily use projections).
 In the event of applications relating to improvements other than a single family residence, a deposit to cover the Association’s estimated engineering review costs that the Association expects to incur with its consulting engineer must also accompany the application.
 All such information is subject to verification by the Association.
 Fees due at the time of application are as follows: One Time Development Fees (Membership Fee, Storage Fee, and General Facility Fee), an application fee and such other fees as the Board may adopt from time to time; provided, that if no membership is immediately available, the applicant shall only be required to pay a membership application fee to be placed on a waiting list as provided in these rules.
 The deposit to cover engineering review costs must be supplemented, upon demand by the Association, by the applicant from time to time if it is consumed by engineering costs.
 All work on the application shall cease until the deposit is supplemented.
 The Association may reject incomplete or inaccurate applications and applications submitted for speculative or illegitimate purposes as determined by the Board.

-- In order for the Association to issue a membership for a parcel, the application must be complete, all One Time Development Fees and the deposit must be paid, and a membership must be available for issuance to cover the ERU’s proposed by the application for membership.
-If no such membership is available, the Association shall deny the application and, the applicant may elect in writing to be placed on the Association’s waiting list.
+4. In order for the Association to issue a membership for a parcel, the application must be complete, all One Time Development Fees and the deposit must be paid, and a membership must be available for issuance to cover the ERU’s proposed by the application for membership.
+If no such membership is available, the Association shall deny the application and the applicant may elect in writing to be placed on the Association’s waiting list.

-- If the Association makes available additional memberships at a subsequent date, before considering new membership applications, the Association shall consider applicants for membership based on their respective order on the waiting list starting with the earliest application.
+5. If the Association makes available additional memberships at a subsequent date, before considering new membership applications, the Association shall consider applicants for membership based on their respective order on the waiting list starting with the earliest application.

-- Issuance of memberships shall be on a first come, first served basis, meaning that an applicant that has fully performed the application procedures and paid all fees and deposit shall be considered for membership prior to the consideration of a subsequent application and payment.
+6. Issuance of memberships shall be on a first come, first served basis, meaning that an applicant that has fully performed the application procedures and paid all fees and deposit shall be considered for membership prior to the consideration of a subsequent application and payment.
 Once a membership is offered to an applicant, the applicant shall have seven (7) calendar days within which to accept the offer and to pay all applicable fees.
 If an applicant fails or declines to accept a membership if and when it is offered within such period, the offer shall be deemed to be rejected, the application and the applicant’s place in line on the waiting list shall be cancelled, and the application shall be null and void.

-- The Association shall maintain a waiting list in the event there are insufficient memberships available to satisfy demand.
+7. The Association shall maintain a waiting list in the event there are insufficient memberships available to satisfy demand.
 The waiting list shall be maintained on a first in time, first in right basis.
 In order to be placed on the waiting list, an applicant must prepare, execute and submit an application for membership to the Association along with a non-refundable membership application fee.

-- Memberships, applications for membership and places on the waiting list shall be appurtenant to the parcel for which the application is made and shall, upon application to and approval by the Association, transfer to the purchaser of the parcel that is vested with record title.
+8. Memberships, applications for membership and places on the waiting list shall be appurtenant to the parcel for which the application is made and shall, upon application to and approval by the Association, transfer to the purchaser of the parcel that is vested with record title.
 Memberships, applications and places on the waiting list shall not otherwise be sold, transferred or assigned and the Association shall have no obligation to honor any attempt to sell, transfer or assign such rights.
 In the event of cancellation, the application shall be removed from the waiting list and the applicant shall waive all rights associated with its position on the waiting list.

-- If an application for membership is withdrawn, invalidated, cancelled or voided at any time prior to the issuance of a membership, the membership application fee shall be forfeited in order to reimburse Association for its administration costs.
+9. If an application for membership is withdrawn, invalidated, cancelled or voided at any time prior to the issuance of a membership, the membership application fee shall be forfeited in order to reimburse Association for its administration costs.
 Such fee shall also be forfeited in the event the applicant is offered a membership but declines to accept it.

-- Unless the Association has otherwise entered into contractual arrangements providing different terms, the Association may cancel a membership and refund all fees paid less the sum of ten percent (10%) of such fees, which amount shall be retained by the Association as a non-refundable administrative fee, if a member does not install the service connection(s) and meter(s) applied for within two years from the date of issuance of the membership.
+10. Unless the Association has otherwise entered into contractual arrangements providing different terms, the Association may cancel a membership and refund all fees paid less the sum of ten percent (10%) of such fees, which amount shall be retained by the Association as a non-refundable administrative fee, if a member does not install the service connection(s) and meter(s) applied for within two years from the date of issuance of the membership.
 The Association shall issue a written notice thirty days prior to taking such action.
 The member may request a hearing from the Board if it desires to contest the cancellation.
-After the hearing, the Board may cancel the membership unless the member shows good cause as to why it did not install the service connections and meters within such two year period and shows a credible plan to make such installations within a time to be determined by the Board, but not more than two years.
+After the hearing, the Board may cancel the membership unless the member shows good cause as to why it did not install the service connections and meters within such two-year period and shows a credible plan to make such installations within a time to be determined by the Board, but not more than two years.
 If the member shows good cause and a credible plan, the Board may extend the date with respect to which the member shall install the service connections and meters for up to two additional years.
 The Board’s determination in such matters shall be final and binding upon the member.

-- Upon cancellation of a membership, the number of ERUs associated with that membership shall automatically be deemed forfeited and waived and the former member shall have no rights to receive water from the Association.
+11. Upon cancellation of a membership, the number of ERUs associated with that membership shall automatically be deemed forfeited and waived and the former member shall have no rights to receive water from the Association.

-47. CERTIFICATES OF WATER AVAILABILITY:
+35. CERTIFICATES OF WATER AVAILABILITY:

-3. Upon receipt of all permits and approvals necessary to proceed with the physical improvements associated with the development, the holder of a C/A shall, within 60 days of receipt of the last permit, apply to Association for a service connection, or if required, a developer extension agreement and pay all fees due for the proposed water main extension improvements at Association’s rates then in effect.
+3. Upon receipt of all permits and approvals necessary to proceed with the physical improvements associated with the development, the holder of a CWA shall, within 60 days of receipt of the last permit, apply to Association for a membership and service connection, or if required, a developer extension agreement and pay all fees due for the proposed water main extension improvements at Association’s rates then in effect.